nmogire/Security-in-software-design-and-dev/README.md

 This section is concerned with the application coding and code documentation.
 Add to the documentation an 'Implementation' section with these items:

 - README:</br>
-           - List out the components planned for implementation</br>
-           - Under each component:</br>
+           - In the README document created under step 5, under each component:</br>
                      -- Record what tasks are complete after each work period</br>
                      -- Note what is pending at each working period</br>
                      -- Note what each project participant will be handling next</br>